noiseprotocol/noise_spec/noise.md

- * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting his public keys to invalid values causes DH outputs of zero).
-If a higher-level protocol wants a "channel binding" for the underlying Noise session it should use a value that identifies the remote party (like their static public key) or that is guaranteed unique to this session (like the local party's ephemeral public key).
+ * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of zero).
+If a higher-level protocol wants a "channel binding" for the underlying Noise session it should not use `k`.
+Instead it should use a value that identifies the remote party (like their static public key) or that is guaranteed unique to this session (like the local party's ephemeral public key).

 10. Rationale
 =============